Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Weigh costs and fees against convenience to learn how to compare money transfer providers that send to Serbia to best meet your needs:

-Exchange rates.
-The CAD-RSD relationship fluctuates often, so using a service that allows you to lock-in exchange prices may help you save money down the line if the Serbian dinar rises against the Canadian dollar.
+- Exchange rates.
+The ZAR-RSD relationship fluctuates often, so using a service that allows you to lock-in exchange prices may help you save money down the line if the Serbian dinar rises against the South African rand.

-Transfer fees.
+- Transfer fees.
 Transferring money overseas nearly always requires fees, but they might be hidden in the exchange rate.
-When sending large amounts, it may be cheaper to pay a flat fee to secure a stronger CAD-RSD exchange rate.
+When sending large amounts, it may be cheaper to pay a flat fee to secure a stronger ZAR-RSD exchange rate.

 Emergency cash transfer to Serbia